cicada-lang/cicada-solo/docs/manual/datatype/01-nat.md

 # mul

-After understand the definition of `add`, we naturally want to define `mul`.
+After understood the definition of `add`, we naturally want to define `mul`.

 ``` cicada